books-java/Learn-Microservices-with-Spring-Boot-3/readme.md

 instances of the Gamification microservice consuming from the same queue.
 In this case, the broker will balance the load between all instances.

+## Gateway
+the Gateway act as follows:
+* Any request to or under http://localhost:8000/attempts will be proxied to the Multiplication microservice, deployed locally at http://localhost:8080/.
+The same will happen to other API contexts located in the same microservice, like challenges and users.
+* Requests to http://localhost:8000/leaders will be translated to requests to the Gamification microservice, which uses the same host (localhost) but the port 8081.
+* The DedupeResponseHeader default filter is used to remove duplicate response Access-Control-Allow-Origin headers.
+The RETAIN_UNIQUE filter parameter ensures that only one occurrence of the Access-Control-Allow-Origin response header is in the gateway response.
+Avoiding header duplication issues and providing consistent CORS-related headers is essential for client applications to be able to consume the services using the gateway.

 ## Modeling the Domain
 ![alt text](docs/domains.png)